 The project will extend ongoing revitalization north from The Quarters Downtown, offering increased vibrancy and safety within the framework of a new Stadium Station Area Redevelopment Plan (ARP).

-One of the major components of the new plan will be a ‘main street’ running east-west across the LRT tracks just south of Stadium Station.
+One of the major components of the new plan is a ‘main street’ running east-west across the LRT tracks just south of Stadium Station.
 This 'main street' will create a gateway through to Jasper Avenue, connecting new and existing housing with the LRT, Commonwealth Stadium, Community Recreation Centre, the river valley and Kinnard Ravine.